 I think a lot of people shy away from rhubarb because it is intensely tart and can be stringy.
 Do a lot of people grow up eating it?
 I don’t remember having it before moving to Manitoba.
 When I was little I’d go up the road and visit my aunt a lot, especially in the summer.
 We lived, and my parents still do, a couple of kilometres away down a gravel road.
 She had this massive garden and used to grow just about all of their vegetables and preserve them for the winter.
 Pretty neat.
 She’d cut stalks of rhubarb and give them to us to dip in sugar and eat raw.
 She also gave us raw potatoes to munch on, though, so who knows?

 This is a really simple recipe that’ll help you use up some of the abundance of rhubarb you might have, especially if you have a plant of your own.
 If not, it doesn’t need that much, so you can bum some off a friend or buy it (or sneak some).
-If you live in a more temperate place, your rhubarb should be a really lovely pink colour inside and out.
+If you live in a more temperate place, your rhubarb can be a really lovely pink colour inside and out, especially if it’s forced.
 If it is, the colour of the curd will be a deeper pink.
 If you want it to be a prettier colour, toss a few strawberries in when you’re cooking the rhubarb.

 If you’ve never heard of or tried rhubarb curd, it’s pretty great.
 It’s sweeter and more mellow than you’d expect, and not really much like the more familiar lemon curd.
 Try it on yogurt, ice cream, oatmeal, in parfaits, on bread, or with a spoon.
 I’ve been going to the fridge for little tastes all day.
 This recipe calls for a pretty big hit of vanilla, and that’s what makes it nice, so please don’t leave it out.
 Unlike my lemon curd recipe, this one uses whole eggs, so you’re not stuck with leftover egg whites.